Learning Smooth Representation for Unsupervised Domain Adaptation: Experiments and Discussion

-Results of the VisDA classification experiment are shown in Table~\ref{tab:visda}.
-SRDA and MCD~\cite{saito2018maximum} achieve much better accuracy than other methods.
-Moreover, SRDA (RAN) ranks first among all the models and SRDA (FGSM) obtains comparable accuracy with MCD~\cite{saito2018maximum}.
-In detail, SRDA (RAN) achieves the best results in class plane and person, SRDA (VAT) achieves the best result in class motor cycle and SRDA (FGSM) gets the best result in class knife.
+SRDA and GPDA~\cite{8953535} achieve much better accuracy than other methods.
+Moreover, SRDA$^G$ ranks the first among all the models and SRDA$^F$ obtains comparable accuracy with MCD~\cite{saito2018maximum}.
+Besides SRDA, other Lipschitz-constraint-based methods perform poorly on VisDA, because the large size of images in VisDA causes a large $d$ that leads to a loose error bound.
+In detail, SRDA$^G$ achieves the best results in class plane and person, SRDA$^V$ achieves the best result in class motorcycle and SRDA$^F$ gets the best result in class knife.
 An interesting phenomenon is that three models of SRDA perform diversely among these categories.
-For example, in class knife, SRDA (FGSM) performs much better than the others and SRDA (VAT) ranks first in class motor cycle.
-Overall, SRDA (RAN) performs best.
-This reflects the importance of detecting sensitive samples.
-A well-defined plan which could seek more sensitive samples and a metric which could illustrate the smoothness of samples precisely are hopeful to further promote the proposed method.
+For example, in class knife, SRDA$^F$ performs much better than the others and SRDA$^V$ ranks the first in class motorcycle.
+Overall, SRDA$^G$ performs the best.
+Different performance of three SRDA models reflects the importance of detecting sensitive samples.
+A well-defined method that can seek more sensitive samples and a metric that can illustrate smoothness of samples precisely are hopeful to further promote the proposed method.